 The Board further covenants and agrees to pay or to reimburse the Indemnified Parties for any and all costs, attorneys’ fees, liabilities or expenses reasonably incurred in connection with investigating, defending or preparing to defend against or otherwise in connection with investigating, any such losses, claims, damages, liabilities, expenses or actions, except to the extent that the same arise out of the willful misconduct or negligence of the party claiming such payment or reimbursement.
 The provisions of this Section shall survive the payment and retirement of the Bonds, the termination of this Agreement and the resignation or removal of the Trustee.

 Promptly after receipt by an Indemnified Person of notice of the assertion of any claim or the commencement of any action, such Indemnified Person shall, if a claim in respect thereof is to be made against the Board, notify the Board in writing of the assertion or commencement thereof; provided, however, that the failure to provide such notice shall not affect the obligation to indemnify hereunder.
-In case any such action shall be brought against any Indemnified Person, and such Indemnified Person shall notify the Board of the commencement thereof, the Board shall be entitled to participate in and, to the extent that either wishes, to assume the defense thereof, with counsel reasonably satisfactory to such Indemnified Person, and after notice from the Board to such Indemnified Person of its election so to assume the defense thereof, the Board shall not be liable to such Indemnified Person under this Section 7.02 hereof for any legal or other expenses subsequently incurred by such Indemnified Person in connection with the defense thereof; provided, however, that if (a) the named parties to any such action (including any impleaded parties) include the Indemnified Person and the Board, and the Indemnified Person reasonably concludes that there may be one or more legal defenses available to it which are different from or additional to those available to the Board, or (b) the office of the Attorney General of the State of California notifies the Board that it will assume the defense of IBank and/or the State Treasurer, then the Indemnified Person in either such case shall have the right to select separate counsel to assume such legal defense and to otherwise participate in the defense of such action on behalf of itself; provided further, however, that the Board shall not, in connection with any one such action or separate but substantially similar or related actions arising out of the same general allegations or circumstances, be liable for the fees and expenses of more than one separate firm of attorneys at any point in time for any such Indemnified Person.
+In case any such action shall be brought against any Indemnified Person, and such Indemnified Person shall notify the Board of the commencement thereof, the Board shall be entitled to participate in and, to the extent that either wishes, to assume the defense thereof, with counsel reasonably satisfactory to such Indemnified Person, and after notice from the Board to such Indemnified Person of its election so to assume the defense thereof, the Board shall not be liable to such Indemnified Person under this Section 7.02 hereof for any legal or other expenses subsequently incurred by such Indemnified Person in connection with the defense thereof; provided, however, that if (a) the named parties to any such action (including any impleaded parties) include the Indemnified Person and the Board, and the Indemnified Person reasonably concludes that there may be one or more legal defenses available to it which are different from or additional to those available to the Board, (b) representing multiple clients would create a conflict of interest or the appearance of a conflict of interest for counsel, or (c) the office of the Attorney General of the State of California notifies the Board that it will assume the defense of IBank and/or the State Treasurer, then the Indemnified Person in any such case shall have the right to select separate counsel to assume such legal defense and to otherwise participate in the defense of such action on behalf of itself; provided further, however, that the Board shall not, in connection with any one such action or separate but substantially similar or related actions arising out of the same general allegations or circumstances, be liable for the fees and expenses of more than one separate firm of attorneys at any point in time for any such Indemnified Person.

 No Indemnified Person shall, without the prior written consent of the Board, settle or compromise or consent to the entry of any judgment with respect to any pending or threatened claim, action, suit or proceeding in respect of which indemnification or contribution may be sought hereunder (whether or not the Indemnified Person is an actual or potential party to such claim or action) unless (i) such settlement, compromise or consent includes an unconditional release of the Board from all liability arising out of such claim, action, suit or proceeding and (ii) does not include any statement as to or any admission of fault, culpability or a failure to act by or on behalf of the Board.